Globodera rostochiensis: The golden nematode blight on the Saanich Peninsula

 In the 1960s, the golden nematode was discovered in fields in Saanich, BC, Canada.
 The response of local and national officials provides an interesting insight into the impact a nematode infestation can have on a community.
 The golden nematode survives best in climates with relatively moist summers and mild winters.
-Accordingly, while much of Canada’s climate remains too harsh for the pest to flourish, the mild climate of southern Vancouver Island is particularly well suited to a golden nematode infestation.
+Accordingly, while much of Canada's climate remains too harsh for the pest to flourish, the mild climate of southern Vancouver Island is particularly well suited to a golden nematode infestation.
 In 1965, Central Saanich became the second area in Canada to be quarantined after the discovery of the golden nematode on a local farm.

-The presence of the golden nematode resulted in what biologist John Webster deemed a “bombshell.”
+The presence of the golden nematode resulted in what biologist John Webster deemed a "bombshell".
 Almost immediately, the seed potato industry and much of the rest of the agricultural export industry throughout British Columbia was shut down.
 Specialists from Agriculture Canada surveyed all fields in BC in which potatoes were grown in an attempt to detect and isolate the problem.
 By 1966, it had been determined that the golden nematode was confined to an approximately 150 acre area of land on the Peninsula.
 It has been suggested that the pest was transmitted to this relatively sheltered area via plant material imported from Europe, possibly in the 1950s.
 Agriculture Canada quickly took steps to contain and eradicate the nematode.
 First, a quarantine zone of approximately 450 acre was established.
 Farmers were provided with a small financial compensation to help them manage during the proposed eradication process.
-Following the quarantine, infested lands were fumigated with a pesticide called dichloropropenedichloropropane at least twice.
+Following the quarantine, infested lands were fumigated with a pesticide containing 1,3-dichloropropene and dichloropropane at least twice.

 By 1980, however, it was clear that attempts to eradicate the nematode had been unsuccessful.
 As a result, in 1982, the Department of Agriculture enacted the Golden Nematode Order which banned the growing of all nursery stock, root crops, and other plants which might spread the nematode and restricted the movement of any soil and material from the quarantine area.